-Originally founded in the 1930s Czechoslovakia by a visionary businessman Jan Nehera, the brand once counted more than 130 retail stores in Europe, the United States and Africa.
-NEHERA was resurrected in 2014, inspired by its flourishing predecessor and today proudly re-employs the timeless heritage of the Slovak and Czech tailor studios and factories originally founded by Jan Nehera himself.
+Originally founded in the 1930s Czechoslovakia by a visionary entrepreneur Jan Nehera, the brand once counted more than 130 retail stores in Europe, the United States and Africa.
+The brand re-employed the timeless heritage of its former Slovak and Czech tailor studios when it was resurrected in 2014 by Ladislav and Bibiana Zdut.

 NEHERA focuses on clothing.
-Part of the official Paris Fashion Week calendar since September 2015, NEHERA combines unique shapes with timeless craftsmanship.
+It has been showing in Paris during the Paris Fashion Week since 2015.
+NEHERA develops its signature style of linear silhouettes using the natural materials and tangible craftsmanship.
 Four collections are prepared annually with the aim of providing a singular silhouette in high quality fabrics with precise attention to details.
 It represents an unpretentious choice for a confident yet enigmatic woman.

 Slovakia has always been a buffer zone between East and West.
 Sharing history with both, it understood them well.
 And though it ended up on the wrong side of the Iron Curtain for a while, it remained within the reach of Western cultural transmitters.
 This is what’s very typical for Nehera as well.
 The brand reaps the perks of Eastern-European collective approach to work and creativity, otherness and curiosity that is so typical for the rising wave of post-communist fashion.
 At the same time, it possesses Western elegance and quality, attention to details and individuality of style.